HaloZero/FEWD_Curriculum_24/Week_03_Pseudo_Code/06_intro_programming/README.md

 *	The idea of programming is foreign to students.
 This class exercise is to introduce students to what it means to program.

-*	White board and walk students through wirting a program for a thermostat.
-Highlight variables, conditionals, loops.
-Again the purpose of this exercises is to introduce what it means to program.
+*	White board and walk students through writing a program for that controls a thermostat.
+Highlight variables, conditionals, and loops.
+Again, the purpose of this exercise is to introduce students to what it means to program.

-*	We've chosen a thermostat, feel free to change if you like.
+*	We've chosen a thermostat; feel free to change if you like.

 Sample Pseudo Code For A Thermostat.